PraveenPeterJay/VR_Project1_PraveenPeterJay_IMT2022064/README.md

 - Save segmentation comparisons (`comparison_{filename}.png`) for manual inspection.

 ---
-### **Challenges and Potential Improvements**
-**Data-Related Challenges**
-- **Class Imbalance:**
-  - Solution: Implement weighted loss functions (e.g., Dice Loss) to handle class imbalance.
-- **Low-Quality Masks:**
-  - Solution: Use morphological operations (erosion/dilation) to refine masks.
+### **Challenges**
 **Model Limitations**
 - **Overfitting on Training Data:**
-  - Solution: Increase dropout rate, introduce L2 regularization.
+  - To avoid this, we increased the dropout rate, and introduced L2 regularization.
 - **Loss of Fine Details in Small Objects:**
-  - Solution: Utilize attention mechanisms (e.g., Attention U-Net) to improve segmentation of finer mask edges.
+  - We utilized attention mechanisms (e.g., Attention U-Net) to improve segmentation of finer mask edges.

 **Computational Constraints**
-- **Memory Consumption Due to Large Models:**
-  - Solution: Reduce U-Net depth or apply mixed precision training.
 - **Training Time on Large Datasets:**
-  - Solution: Use data augmentation to artificially increase dataset size without increasing storage.
+  - We used data augmentation to artificially increase dataset size without increasing storage.
 ---